peteroupc/peteroupc.github.io/bernapprox.md

 _The approximation error must be no more than a constant times $1/n^{r/2}$ if the given class has only functions with continuous $r$-th derivative._

-_Methods that use only integer arithmetic and addition and multiplication of rational numbers are preferred (thus, Chebyshev methods and other methods that involve cosines, sines, $\pi$, $\exp$, and $\ln$ are not preferred)._
+_Methods that use only integer arithmetic and addition and multiplication of rational numbers are preferred (thus, Chebyshev interpolants and other methods that involve cosines, sines, $\pi$, $\exp$, and $\ln$ are not preferred)._

 See also the [**open questions**](https://peteroupc.github.io/bernreq.html#Polynomials_that_approach_a_factory_function_fast).